 Here comes the tricky part: the application.
-First, curl your natural eyelashes to ensure your fringe lines up with your faux one.
-Then, using fingertips or tweezers, apply the fake set as close to your lash line as possible.
-I recommend starting with the center and contouring both the inner and outer corners to your natural lash line.
-If a particular piece is sticking out, simply re-apply your glue with the broken half of a Q-tip, and wait until it gets tacky before sticking it down again.
+First, curl your natural eyelashes.
+Then, using your fingertips or a pair of tweezers, apply the fake set as close to your natural lash line as possible.
+We recommend starting with the center and contouring both the inner and outer corners to your natural lash line.
+If a particular piece is sticking out, simply re-apply your glue with a Q-tip, and wait until it gets tacky before sticking it down again.

-Once you've fully applied, give them a minute to dry, and gently set into place with your fingertips.
-To finish, apply a mascara of choice, brushing your natural eyelashes into the fake ones until you can't tell them apart.
+Once you've applied your false eyelashes, give them a minute to dry, and gently set them in place with your fingertips.
+To finish, apply your mascara of choice, brushing your natural eyelashes into the fake ones until you can't tell them apart.